Cinco de Mayo in Puebla: The Real Mexican Celebration with Family

 The Reenactment

 On the afternoon of May 5, the field between the two forts hosts the official Battle of Puebla reenactment.
 Volunteers in period uniform recreate the battle with cannons, smoke, horses, and choreographed combat.
-It is loud and exciting.
-For kids 6+, it is unforgettable.
+Loud and exciting.
+For kids 6+, unforgettable.
 For toddlers, the cannon noise can be too much - bring noise-reducing earmuffs or skip the reenactment in favor of the museums.
+No manches, those cannons are loud.

 Practical Tips